The Bankrate promise

 3. Re-establish income

-Lenders generally like to see consistency in employment and income, so if you lost your job but are able to work, make it a priority to find another one — ideally, one with some stability.
+Lenders generally like to see consistency in employment and income.
+So if you lost your job, make it a priority to find another one — ideally, one with some stability.

-Note that your new employer may do a credit check, which will contain information about the foreclosure.
-While generally that shouldn’t have an impact on your prospects, it could if you’re a candidate for a role that deals directly with money.
-In all cases, it’s best to be forthcoming and honest about how you’re taking steps to move forward.
+Note that your new employer may review your credit report, which will contain information about the foreclosure.
+While that generally shouldn’t have an impact on your prospects, it could if you’re a candidate for a role that deals directly with money.
+In all cases, it’s best to be forthcoming and honest about how you’re taking steps to move past your past credit mishaps.

 4. Save if you can

-To qualify for another mortgage, you’ll need funds to demonstrate to the lender that you’re able to repay the loan even if emergency expenses arise.
+To qualify for another mortgage after foreclosure, you’ll need funds to demonstrate to the lender that you’re able to repay the loan even if emergency expenses arise.

-This can be hard, Crawford says, but if you can, cut back on little things like buying Starbucks, and look for ways to save, such as changing your auto insurance or cell phone plan or dropping your digital or cable television subscription.
+This can be hard, Crawford says, but if you can, cut back on little things like restaurant meals, and look for ways to save, such as changing your auto insurance or cell phone plan or dropping your cable television or streaming subscription.

 5. Find a lender based on your needs and situation

 As you figure out how to buy a house after foreclosure, a new lender can be an ally.
 Seek out a lender familiar with your situation, or one with several programs to choose from that can fit what you need, Crawford recommends.
-For instance, if you’re looking for a VA loan, avoid a lender with limited VA loan experience.
+For instance, if you’re looking for a VA loan, go for a lender who specializes in them.

-“All lenders are fishing in the same pond.
-We are getting our loans from the same sources,” Crawford says.
+“All lenders are fishing in the same pond,” Crawford says.
 “The difference is in the loan officer, and the knowledge that officer has.”

 What to consider before buying a home after foreclosure

 Before jumping in to buy another home after foreclosure — especially if you’ll need another mortgage to do so — check in with yourself and your finances.
 Do you feel ready to take on the responsibility of homeownership again?
 Think about the costs that come with owning a home, such as repairs and upkeep, in addition to the monthly mortgage payment.
 Think about what led to the loss of your old home.

 Overall, assess whether having your own home again is the best financial move for you.
-Sometimes renting for a little longer can help you improve your credit, pay down your debt and build up your assets.
+Sometimes renting for a little longer can help you repair your credit, pay down your debt and build up your assets.
 And all of those things will make home buying after foreclosure a lot less stressful down the road.